DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 * Add tests coverage to ensure the software works as intended moving forward
 * Make per-PVC annotations to (re)direct Slack to different webhooks and/or different channel(s)?
 * Discuss what the ideal "default" amount of time before scaling.
 Currently is 5 minutes (5, 60 minute intervals)
-* Discuss what the ideal "default" scale up size is, currently 50%.
-Suggestion has been made to lower this to around 20%
 * Add better examples for "best practices" when using Helm (aka, subchart)
 * Test it and add working examples of using this on other cloud providers (Azure / Google Cloud)
 * Auto-detect (or let user choose) a different provider (eg: AWS/Google) and set different per-provider defaults (eg: wait time, min/max disk size, min disk increment, etc)